 All in all, I believe that the right helper will come to us at the right time, so that we can share a part of our life journey together.
 I am thankful that this workaway platform makes this possible.
 So write to us and we will always reply (within two days), and hopefully greet you at our beloved countryside home! ^_^

-First of all I tried to press all possible information into this page please read it carefully and only ask for information which are not already given here.
+First of all - I tried to press all possibly needed information into this page - please read it all and read it carefully before you contact me.

 We have no capacity for people who have to go in corona-quarantine in our place.